Infradox version 31.2 supports pricing agreements that you can link to user accounts. This function can also be used for subscriptions.

 You can create price agreements that you can use for pre-paid subscriptions.
 For example to let a user download 10 files in a month for a fixed price.
 New in 31.3: If you are using the invoicing module you can create an invoice for a subscription and all downloads will be automatically added to the subscription invoice so that supplier payments et cetera work as normal.
 Here’s how you can do this:

-- Create a price agreement and configure it so that it can be used as a subscription (i.e. you must specify a price per file and a maximum number of files that can be downloaded).
+- Create a price agreement and configure it so that it can be used as a subscription (i.e. you must specify a price per file and a maximum number of files that can be downloaded, and the price agreements must be “client facing” or your user won’t be able to select it when downloading/ordering files).

 - Link the agreement to a user account by dragging it from the box on the right to the box on the left in the user properties dialog.

 - Create an invoice for the user (or organisation) and select the “Final” radio button.
-This will enable the Subscriptions dropdown box which has all the user’s subscriptions that are not yet invoiced.
+This will make the Subscriptions dropdown box appear (above the radio buttons) with all the user’s subscriptions that are suitable for invoicing.
+You can only select subscriptions that are not already invoiced.

 - Save the invoice.